 After the apportionment based on the floor area of the premises and, if applicable, a full inclusion or exclusion of some expenses (see above), the amount so calculated does not need to be apportioned further based on the proportion of time that the employee spends in the home office.
 For example, an employee that works from a home office for three days out of five every working week may claim the amount so calculated in respect of maintaining the home office, not only three fifths of the expense.
-If the part of the premises is, amongst others, not exclusively used for purposes of the trade, section 23(b) does not permit any deduction.
+This follows from the fact that if the part of the premises is, amongst others, not exclusively used for purposes of the trade, section 23(b) does not permit any deduction.